LynchLabGroup/para/README.md

 # para #
 Repository for *Paramecium* Project
 This is suppose to be the swissknife for extracting CDSs and finding motifs in them.
+To understand how to run the pipeline, please read the `HOWTO.md` file, the `README.md` file describes the architecture and the structure of the project.

 ## Folders ##